 At the beginning of my journey as a writer.
 I wanted so badly for people to notice me.
 Sitting here today, it kinda makes me sick to think about how badly being “Popular” online meant to me.

-I followed who I perceived to be popular or famous online and emulated their work.
-I learned everything I possibly could about what they did and how they did it.
+I followed those I perceived as popular or famous online and emulated their work.
+I learned everything possible about what they did and how they did it.

 Nothing happened.